-Hybrid learning has been defined as the "thoughtful fusion" of face-to-face and online learning because it represents a carefully constructed blend of online and face-to-face educational experiences.
-Hybrid learning has gained recent interest in health professions education because it increases flexibility for adult learners, fosters active learning strategies, and supports both cognitive and psychomotor skill development; however, hybrid teaching requires a distinct skill set for faculty.
+Blended learning has been defined as the "thoughtful fusion" of face-to-face and online learning because it represents a carefully constructed blend of online and face-to-face educational experiences.
+Blended learning has gained recent interest in health professions education because it increases flexibility for adult learners, fosters active learning strategies, and supports both cognitive and psychomotor skill development; however, blended teaching requires a distinct skill set for faculty.

-The Hybrid Transformation Institute (HTI) is a component of the Dr. Pallavi Patel College of Health Care Sciences Teaching and Learning Academy.
-It provides a structured opportunity for faculty to acquire the skills to transform a course from traditional to hybrid under the direction of seasoned hybrid instructors.
-The HTI is delivered in a hybrid format in order for participants to become immersed in a hybrid classroom.
+The Blended Learning Transformation Institute (BLTI) is a component of the Dr. Pallavi Patel College of Health Care Sciences’ Teaching and Learning Academy.
+It provides a structured opportunity for faculty to acquire the skills to transform a course from traditional to blended learning under the direction of seasoned blended learning instructors.
+The BLTI is delivered in a format that allows participants to become immersed in a blended learning classroom.

-The HTI incorporates 4 units: A) Frameworks for Hybrid Learning, B) Course Re-Design, C) Teaching and Learning Strategies and Tools, and D) Student Assessment and Course Evaluation.
-Upon completion of the program, participants will have created a Hybrid Course Re-design Plan for a single course including instructional strategies and student assessment for each course objective.
+The BLTI incorporates 4 units: A) Frameworks for Blended Learning, B) Course Re-Design, C) Teaching and Learning Strategies and Tools, and D) Student Assessment and Course Evaluation.
+Upon completion of the program, participants will have created a Blended Learning Course Re-design Plan for a single course including instructional strategies and student assessment for each course objective.

-The HTI has been specifically designed for faculty who want to transform a traditional class to hybrid, and prefer to do so with guidance and support.
-Even those who have taught in hybrid programs may want to "redesign" their hybrid courses.
+The BLTI has been specifically designed for faculty who want to transform a traditional class to blended learning and prefer to do so with guidance and support.
+Even those who have taught in blended learning programs may want to "redesign" their courses.

-Upon completion of the 10 weeks, participants will have re-designed a course under the guidance of experienced hybrid instructors and a curriculum design specialist.
+Upon completion of the 10 weeks, participants will have re-designed a course under the guidance of experienced blended learning instructors and a curriculum design specialist.
 In doing so, participants will have the confidence, skills, and knowledge to transform any course using sound teaching and learning principles.

-The HTI will be delivered in a hybrid format in order to role model the techniques of hybrid instruction and the Community of Inquiry Framework incorporating Social, Instructor, and Cognitive Presence.
+The BLTI will be delivered in a blended learning format in order to role model the techniques of blended learning instruction and the Community of Inquiry Framework incorporating Social, Instructor, and Cognitive Presence.